tchajed/sys-verif-fa25/docs/notes/sep-logic.md

 We only need a few new constructs to have something interesting:

-$\text{Values}\quad v ::= \dots \mid \ell$ (values can now be locations, our model of memory addresses)
+$\text{Values}\quad v ::= \dots \mid () \mid \ell$

 $\text{Expressions}\quad e ::= \dots \mid \alloc{e_1} \mid \load{e_1} \mid \store{e_1}{e_2}$

+We add a value $()$ which is often called a "unit value" - you can think of it like an empty tuple, which carries no information, which will be used when a function has nothing interesting to return.
 Memory addresses are modeled using _locations_, which use the metavariable $\ell$.
 Locations are a new variant of the value type, as denoted by $v$.
 The type of locations will simply be `loc := Z` (unbounded mathematical integers), and we won't have a way to do pointer-integer or integer-pointer casts.
 A location is like the value of a pointer; it doesn't carry data, but can be dereferenced to access data.

 The expression $\alloc{v}$ allocates a new location $\ell$ and gives it the initial value $v$, then reduces to $\ell$.
 The syntax $\load{\ell}$ is a load from the address $\ell$ while $\store{\ell}{v}$ stores $v$ in the address given by $\ell$.
 In all cases when these operations are used on expressions, they must first be reduced to values; loading and storing to a non-location fails (is stuck).
 You can think of $\load{e_1}$ as being like the C or Go code `*e1` and $\store{e_1}{e_2}$ as being like `*e1 = e2`.